gkorpal/gkorpal.github.io/_drafts/draft2.md

     b)  Add the following code to the file and save it: `rclone() { if [[ $@ == "-U" ]]; then command curl https://rclone.org/install.sh | sudo bash; else command rclone "$@"; fi; }`

-    c) To update to the latest version run this in the Terminal: `rclone -U`
+    c) To update to the latest version run this in the Terminal: `rclone -U` and enter the PC password.

 # Build Details